Foster Parent Information

 Possibly.
 Sometimes foster children are not able to be returned to their biological parents nor is there any biological family that are appropriate for the child or who are willing to care for the child.
 Although family reunification is always the goal, it is not always possible.
 In these circumstances, the State goes through the legal process of terminating the parental rights.
 When parental rights are terminated this frees the child for legal adoption.
 Foster Parents can then apply to adopt the child.

 Circles of Care pays the foster parents to help cover the cost of caring for these children.
 Children are assigned what is called a Service Package from an agency called Youth for Tomorrow.
 The Service Packages are: Basic Care, Moderate Care, Specialized Care, and Intensive Care.
 The Service Packages are assigned based on a number of factors such as: presenting problems and behaviors, how well the child functions when compared to other children, and what services they require, such as counseling services.
-Circles of Care works with Basic, Moderate, and Specialized-needs children.
-Children requiring Intensive Services require a more secure setting other than a home, such as a Residential Treatment Center.
-Circles of Care pays $23.10 per day/child for Basic Care, $40.50 per day/child for Moderate Care, and $52.00 per day/child for Specialized Care.
+Circles of Care works with Basic, Moderate, Specialized and Intense needs children.
+Circles of Care pays 27.07 per day/child for Basic Care, 47.37 per day/child for Moderate Care, 58.00 per day/child for Specialized care and 95.00 per day/child for Intense Service level.
 Children’s service levels are evaluated on a regular basis and their levels can fluctuate and change.

 This payment is to cover the cost of lodging, food, clothing, school supplies, school uniforms, daycare (if needed), diapers (for infants and toddlers), over the counter medication, personal hygiene needs, recreation expenses, and such things as gas and other underlying expenses incurred in raising and caring for children.
 All foster children have federal medical coverage called Medicaid that will cover all their medical needs (prescription costs, medical procedures, surgery, hospitalizations) and dental needs, with the exception of more than 2 pair of glasses needed in a calendar year (Medicaid pays for two pair a year) or for more than 6 braces bracket repairs a year (Medicaid pays for 5 repairs a year).
 This payment is considered reimbursement and is not taxable, except in special circumstances.
 Always talk with and consult your accountant to help you determine if you must pay some taxes at the end of the year.